Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 	* Removed `KCSClient` key `KCS_USER_CAN_CREATE_IMPLICT`.
 	* `+[KCSUser hasSavedCredentials]` will check if the keychain has stored credentials and active user can be restored.
     * `+[KCSUser activeUser]` will instantiate the user from the keychain if credentials are saved.
     * If no active user is found, the client _must_ create a new user or login an existing user.
     * Added init method
     * Added create explicit method
         *TODO show to wait for kinvey init
 * TODO forgot uname
-* TODO push
+* Updated push feature.
     * Deprecated `-[KCSPush application:didRegisterForRemoteNotificationsWithDeviceToken:]` for `application:didRegisterForRemoteNotificationsWithDeviceToken:completionBlock:`.
     * Deprecated `+[KCSPush initializePushWithPushKey:pushSecret:mode:enabled:` for `registerForPush`.
 * Removed Urban Airship library dependency.
 (Note that Push notifications still uses Urban Airship on the backend).